yuanxing-THU/Firmware/ROMFS/factory/README.md

 When you need to analyze the output yourself, the output is either `ok, check the values` or `FAIL`.

+Commands are run via _nsh_ shell.
+Its command line prompt is `nsh> \033[K`.
+Therefore each command output is followed by the sequence.

 ## AIRFMU checks